authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 2. Then, for any message received by a Mail Receiver:

-    1. Receivers authenticate the messages using [DMARC] and/or whatever other authentication mechanisms they wish to apply.
+    a.
+Receivers authenticate the messages using [DMARC] and/or whatever other authentication mechanisms they wish to apply.

-    2. If the message authenticates and has sufficient reputation per receiver policy, the receiver queries the DNS for a corresponding BIMI record.
+    b.
+If the message authenticates and has sufficient reputation per receiver policy, the receiver queries the DNS for a corresponding BIMI record.

-    3. If a BIMI record is present, then the receiver adds a header to the message, which can be used by the MUA to determine the Domain Owner's preferred brand indicator.
+    c.
+If a BIMI record is present, then the receiver adds a header to the message, which can be used by the MUA to determine the Domain Owner's preferred brand indicator.

 3. The MUA retrieves and displays the brand indicator as appropriate based on its policy and user interface.